 Knowing and feeling your dog loves you isn’t just you projecting your human emotions onto your dog.
-As if there were any doubt, your dog really does love you!
+As if there were any doubts, your dog loves you!

-Science has affirmed over the years what we already know.
+Over the years, science has confirmed what we already know.
 Dogs experience love and affection for their owners.
 It’s true, unspoken love.

 And it’s not just about the food.